 Pack a picnic and set your sights on this unspoiled sanctuary where you’ll likely spot bald eagles, West Indian manatees, bottlenose dolphins and any number of indigenous critters.
 Accessible by boardwalk or tram, Lover’s Key State Park comprises four barrier islands, each with their own special charm.
 Here, more than five miles of trails wind through Old-Floridian fauna.
 And a beach – seemingly stuck in time – welcomes visitors to bask in the sun, unobstructed by hotels and high-rises.

 With endless opportunities for learning and leisure, it’s easy to see why The Beaches of Fort Myers & Sanibel is a coveted destination for family vacations.
-Find out more about everything our shores have to offer, and start looking forward to the lifelong memories you’ll create here.
+Find more about what our shores have to offer, and start looking forward to the lifelong memories you’ll create here.

 We Think You'll Also Like